Hanmb17/CI_MS1_CATTERY/README.md

 ### Business Information and Other Contact Ways
 - Provides the user with more company information.
-- Gives the user with Kitty Den's address.
+- Gives the user Kitty Den's address.
 - Shows the user the Kitty Den's opening times.
 - Provides the user with a clickable contact number for Kitty Den to make it more convenient for them to call.
 - Provides the user with a clickable email address to send Kitty Den an email.